A winning hair combo that we can’t get enough of!

 3. Condition carefully.

-A caveat: Although curly hair has a tendency to be drier than other hair types, bangs are more susceptible to greasing up easier since they’re flat on your forehead.
-To keep your hair in optimum condition, wash with a system specifically made to condition curly hair types (we love Dove Quench Absolute Shampoo and Quench Absolute Conditioner) and follow up with a mousse, like TRESemmé Flawless Curls Mousse, to help style and keep your ringlets bouncy and light.
+A caveat: Although curly hair has a tendency to be drier than other hair types, bangs are more susceptible to greasing up more easily since they’re flat on your forehead.
+To keep your hair in optimum condition, wash your curls and follow up with a mousse, like TRESemmé Flawless Curls Mousse, to help style and keep your ringlets bouncy and light.

 4. Dry your hair with a diffuser.